twentysecondproject/Control-Panel/README.md

 Feel free to make a pull request and to edit the TODO list if you want any other function.
 The repository is NOT meant for production, I always use it in localhost and always will.

+Ps.
+I'm aware it is not responsive, it is only meant for my PC so if you want to create a control panel for yourself you also need to know a bit of frontending.